ietf-wg-acme/acme/draft-ietf-acme-acme.md

 the certificate in PEM format.

 The server provides metadata about the certificate in HTTP headers.
-In particular, the server MUST include a Link relation header field {{RFC5988}}
+In particular, the server send MUST one or more link relation header fields
+{{RFC5988}} with relation "up", each indicating a single certificate resource for the issuer of this certificate.
+The server MAY also include the "up" links from these resources to enable the client to build a full certificate chain.

-with relation "up" to provide a certificate under which this certificate was issued, and one with relation "author" to indicate the registration under which this certificate was issued.
+The server MUST also provide a link relation header field with relation "author" to indicate the registration under which this certificate was issued.

 The server MAY include an Expires header as a hint to the client about when to renew the certificate.
 (Of course, the real expiration of the certificate is